BridgeHands

 2D - ?

 Similarly, any bid other than the Lebensohl 2S (fourth suit - opposite major) is game forcing.
-So if responder bids 2N, that bid is game forcing.
+So if responder bids 2N instead of the fourth suit, the 2N bid is game forcing.
+Ditto when responder rebids 2H or any other bid.

 HOME Encyclopedia Newsletter Laws Products Services Reviews Tournaments Blog Training Practice Links HELP